-To help, we’ve created this simple step-by-step guide to walk you through the LLC formation process in Kentucky.
+To help, we’ve created this simple step-by-step guide to walk you through the LLC formation process in the Bluegrass State.
 We’ll discuss the steps you’ll need to take and direct you through each one in detail.
 We’ll also explain how the right LLC partner can help speed up the formation process, so you can have your Kentucky business up and running in no time.

 We know that your priority as a new business owner is to grow and market your Kentucky LLC — so allow this guide to demystify the process for you.

-To start your LLC in Kentucky, you’ll begin by registering your new company with the Secretary of State.
+To start your LLC in Kentucky, you’ll register your new company with the Secretary of State.
 This allows your business’s information to become public to Kentucky, allowing the government to reach out regarding new regulations or important business communications.

 Before you can file this paperwork and register your LLC, you’ll need to do some legwork.
-You’ll start by deciding on your LLC’s official name and reserving it through the Secretary of State’s office.
-You’ll also want to choose a registered agent to handle communications from the Kentucky government, create an Operating Agreement to dictate your company’s operating structure, and set up your business with the IRS.
+You’ll start by deciding on your LLC’s official name.
+You’ll also want to choose a registered agent to receive legal notices, create an operating agreement to dictate your company’s operating structure, and set up your business with the IRS.

-We’ll take you through each of these requirements for setting up a Kentucky LLC below.
+We’ll take you through each of these requirements and show you how to start an LLC in Kentucky.